pattonsgirl/CEG2350/Labs/Lab06/README.md

 Your tasking is to write a script that sets up your user account to use your `.bash_aliases` To accomplish this, you will create an "installation" script that accomplishes these taskings.

-**BEFORE YOU BEGIN**
+[!WARNING]

-[!WARN] You must have a **minimum** of **3 (THREE) COMMITS** made for this script.
+You must have a **minimum** of **3 (THREE) COMMITS** made for this script.
 Your commit messages must describe what's currently working / tested.
 When (after which steps / testing) you make a commit is your choice.
-Your commits must demonstrate an incremental building process.
+Your commits must demonstrate an incremental building process - a bulk dump and then making a spelling change or two will not get you out of the penalty in the rubric.

 1. Create a script named `dotinstall` in your `Lab06` folder.